Rethinking the Micro-Foundation of Opinion Dynamics: Rich Consequences of the Weighted-Median Mechanism: Introduction

-for any individual $i\in \{1,2,\dots,n\}$ in a group of $n$ individuals.
-Here $x_i(t)$ denotes individual $i$'s opinion at time $t$, and $w_{ij}$ is the weight individual $i$ assigns to individual $j$'s opinion.
-The matrix $W=(w_{ij})_{n\times n}$ is referred to as the \emph{influence matrix}.
-By definition, $W$ should satisfy: 1) $w_{ij}\ge 0$ for any $i,j$; 2) $\sum_{j=1}^n w_{ij}=1$ for any $i$.
-We refer to matrices satisfying these two properties as \emph{row-stochastic matrices}.
-The matrix $W$ induces a directed and weighted graph, referred to as the influence network and denoted by $G(W)$.
-In $G(W)$, each node is an individual and each $w_{ij}>0$ corresponds to a directed link from $i$ to their social neighbor $j$ with weight $w_{ij}$.
-See Fig.~\ref{fig:averaging-WM}(a) as an example of the correspondence between the influence matrix and the influence network.
+Most existing opinion dynamics models are based upon a common micro-foundation: the weighted-averaging mechanism, also known as the classic \emph{DeGroot model}~\cite{JRPF:56,MHDG:74}.
+Consider $n$ individuals discussing some issue and each individual $i$'s opinion at time $t$ is denoted by $x_i(t)$.
+The mathematical form of the DeGroot model is written as

+Here $w_{ij}$ characterizes the influence individual $j$ has on $i$, and the \emph{influence matrix} $W\!=(w_{ij})_{n\!\times\! n}$ induces a directed and weighted graph, referred to as the \emph{influence network} and denoted by $G(W)$, see an example in Fig.~\ref{fig:averaging-WM}(a).
+Namely, each individual is a node in $G(W)$, and each entry $w_{ij}$ corresponds to a link from $i$ to $j$ with weight $w_{ij}$.
+By definition, $w_{ij}\ge 0$ for any $i,\, j$, and $w_{i1}+\dots+w_{in}=1$ for any $i$.
+The DeGroot model is deceivingly elegant but leads to an overly-simplified prediction that the individuals' opinions reach consensus, i.e., $x_i(t)-x_j(t)\!\to\!
+0$ as $t\!\to\! \infty$ for any $i,\,j$, whenever $G(W)$ has a globally reachable and aperiodic strongly connected component~\cite{MHDG:74,AVP-RT:17} (see the Supplementary Section I for a brief review of graph theory).
+This is a bold conclusion based on mild connectivity conditions.

-As the micro-foundation of the DeGroot model and its extensions, the weighted-averaging mechanism shown in equation~\eqref{eq:DeGroot} features a non-negligibly unrealistic implication.
-This unrealistic implication is manifested by the following example and is visually presented in Fig.~\ref{fig:averaging-WM}(b): Suppose an individual $i$'s opinion is influenced by individuals $j$ and $k$ via the weighted-averaging mechanism, i.e.,
+The intuition behind DeGroot model's always-consensus behavior is that the weighted-averaging mechanism leads to a non-negligibly unrealistic implication, illustrated via the following simple example and visualized in Fig.~\ref{fig:averaging-WM}(b): Suppose an individual $i$ is influenced by individuals $j$ and $k$ via the weighted-averaging mechanism:

-The equation above implies that whether individual $i$'s opinion moves towards $x_k(t)$ or $x_j(t)$ is determined by whether $w_{ik}|x_k(t)-x_i(t)|$ is larger than $w_{ij}|x_j(t)-x_i(t)|$.
-That is, the ``attractive force'' of any opinion $x_j(t)$ to individual $i$ is proportional to the opinion distance $|x_j(t)-x_i(t)|$, or equivalently, the more distant an opinion, the more attractive it is.
-(Here we appeal to an analogy between social interaction and physical forces, as in the seminal works on ``social forces''~\cite{KL:51,DH-PM:95}.
-Note that, different from the physical forces, the ``attractive forces'' of opinions directly apply to the change of opinions rather than the second-order difference of opinions.)
+The equation above implies that whether $i$'s opinion moves towards $x_k(t)$ or $x_j(t)$ is determined by whether $w_{ik}|x_k(t)-x_i(t)|$ is larger than $w_{ij}|x_j(t)-x_i(t)|$.
+That is, the ``attractiveness'' of opinion $x_j(t)$ to individual $i$ is proportional to the opinion distance $|x_j(t)-x_i(t)|$.
+Such proportionality implies overly large ``attractive forces'' between distant opinions, which drive the DeGroot model to consensus under mild conditions.
+Moreover, the notion of opinion distance depends on numerical representation of opinions, which could be arbitrary if the opinions are not numerical by nature.